uber-web/ocular/docs/get-started.md

 npm run serve
 ```

 You can now safely upload the contents of this folder on a web server.
-If you want to deploy this website to Github Pages, and your project is already hosted on github, you can instead type:
+If you want to deploy this website to GitHub Pages, and your project is already hosted on github, you can instead type:

 ```
 yarn deploy